spiffe/spiffe/standards/SPIFFE_Filesystem_Delivery.md

-The provisioning system SHOULD update the credential bundle on the filesystem with a new key and certificate chain before the leaf certificate currently in the bundle expires.
+The provisioning system SHOULD update the credential bundle on the filesystem with a new key and certificate chain before the leaf certificate currently in the bundle expires, with enough additional time for the application to detect and reload the updated credential bundle.
 The provisioning system SHOULD make these updates atomically, so that an application reading the credential bundle reads either the complete old content or the complete new content, with no intermediate state.

 The developer SHOULD NOT copy this file anywhere, since compromise of the credential-bundle.private-key.pem file could compromise the security of TLS